boetiusj/hugo/content/_index.md

   headline: "Prompt and Reliable"
   description: "Give us a call.
 We're ready for your project."
   phone: "816-805-4515"
-  show: false # turn to false to hide
+  show: true # turn to false to hide
   image:  "/images/bg/bgCanadaLake.webp"

 about: